 Erected in 1755, the intricately decorated marble boat is the only structure in the park that features Western-style architecture.
 It resembles a petrified houseboat and at one time featured coloured bricks, windows, and wheels.

-Visit any of the Great Wall of China destinations
+Marvel at the Great Wall of China

 Just north of Beijing, you’ll find the most common entry points for visiting the wall.
 However, there are dozens of other spots that take you up to the wall and allow you to walk along the top.

 If you want to get away from the tourists, consider going to the Simatai or Jinshanling section instead of the popular Badaling section.
+Even better is to plan an epic 3-day Great Wall hike to get really off-the-beaten-path!

 Unwind with a few drinks on Sanlitun Bar Street